How Difficult Is Simple?

 Mary Little sat right next to me at a panel discussion.
 Once the Q&A part was over, she asked me to reflect on it.
 I welcomed a conversation — always too shy about approaching someone myself.
 Once we got to introductions, I found out that Mary Little is an artist of furniture design.
 She creates chairs as sculpture.
 Considering that I was in the process of designing my first chair, the meeting was serendipitous.
 When Mary’s husband Peter kindly and thoughtfully delivered two glasses of water for both of us, I felt bold enough to ask for their input on my own project.

 We met again.
 Both Peter and Mary were amazingly generous with suggestions that truly influenced my design.
 To reciprocate, I invited them to my place.
-This is when I heard for the first time about Mary’s current project: a console table to house all of the accouterments for the clients’ family observance of Shabbat.
-It was going to be upholstered!
+This is when I heard for the first time about Mary’s current project: a console table to house all of the accouterments for the clients’ family Shabbat observance.
+Mary was going to upholster it!

-When living in London, San Francisco then Connecticut, Mary had a tradition of hosting a viewing for friends and clients of major commissioned pieces before they’re shipped for installation.
+When living in London, San Francisco then Connecticut, Mary had a tradition of hosting a viewing for friends and clients of major commissioned pieces (including furniture design) before they’re shipped for installation.
 Now living and working in Downtown L.A., she has maintained this tradition and I am invited.